k-bac/screentimebreak/README.md

 # screentimebreak

-A program that helps with taking breaks when working on a computer.
-Personal project.
+A program that makes taking breaks easier when working on a computer.